da-crivelli/freecad-parametric-fea/README.md

 ## Feeling fancy

 ### Custom outputs
 The default is to export the max Von Mises stress and max displacement values.
-You can specify however your own values and data reduction function like this:
+You can also specify your own values and data reduction function like this:

 ```python
 fea.set_outputs([